XiaoleiC/XiaoleiC.github.io/index.md

 Outside academia, I like road trips, swimming, hiking, skiing, running, and exploring different restaurants.
 Recently, I am learning to be a photographer :)

+## Current topics
+In the 2024 summer, I am working on understanding the community's psychological polarization during hazards.
+We employ a bottom-up method and construct the system Hamiltonian.
+Traditional techniques from statistical physics are widely used, e.g., mean field theory and renormalization group, to infer the macroscopic collective phenomena directly from the microscopic interactions.

 ## Research Interests
 - **Statistical Physics:** mean field theory, renormalization group, equilibrium, non-equilibrium